matthewswwm/gha-aqua-agent-deployment/README.md

 * Support KE deployment
 * Possible Workflows:
-    1. generic_self_maintained:
-        1. Store the YAML files in this repo
-        2. Clone the repo
-        3. Apply the files
-        4. Don't need to curl the official deployment repository
-    2. gke_marketplace_plugin: Use the GHA marketplace deploy to GKE action.
+    1. gke_marketplace_plugin: Use the GHA marketplace deploy to GKE action.
 * ~~Support generic repositories~~
     * Rejected.
 This is dependent on the YAML files and the way the K8s resource is deployed.
 It will vary according to the workflow